juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 - Dirs with layouts that concatenate the markdowns contents into a single page, like:
   - The Hugo Scroll [mainsite](#hugo-scroll-mainsite) demo
   - And via a very simple [custom layout](#custom-layouts-for-a-leaf-bundle)
-- Folders were each markdown should be rendered on its own individual page:
+- Folders where each markdown should be rendered on its own individual page:
   - The Hugo Scroll [dedicated pages](#hugo-scroll-dedicated-pages)
   - A branch bundle [practical example](#practical-example)